NordicHPC/sonar/doc/HOWTO-DAEMON.md

 The daemon is a multi-threaded system that performs system sampling, communicates with the sink, and handles signals and lock files.

+If a sink is configured (currently only Kafka) then that is used for all data and control messages.
 If no other data sink is specified, the daemon prints output on stdout and reads control messages from stdin, see later sections.